rkgofiitk/academic-issues.github.io/Topics/ethical_computing.md

 Vardi's article further narrates the story of Uber founder Tarvis Kalanick.
 Kalanick was lauded for making affordable services available to a large user base.
 In 2023, according to a report from a popular magazine, "...
 Travis Kalanick had built an enormous, enthusiastic user base by subsidizing rides with the company's vast reservoir of VC funding.
 Under Kalanick, Uber skirted regulations, shrugged off safety issues, and presided over a workplace rife with sexual harassment."
-A whistleblower exposed kalanick's misdeeds, who leaked over
-124,000 company files to the Guardian.
+A whistleblower, who leaked over 124,000 company files to the Guardian exposed Kalanick's misdeeds.

 Both Cambridge Analytica and Uber's stories about unethical computing were driven by profit motivation.
 Is profit motivation unethical?
 Moshe's article quotes [Adam Smith](https://en.wikipedia.org/wiki/Adam_Smith), a Scottish philosopher and economist of the 18th century who pioneered